 - Prostate surgery

 There are also indications that the ‘memory’ portions of the brain need at least occasional stimulus to act at optimum levels.
-The hypothalamus is thought to be the area of the brain that regulates thirst, hunger, sex and other functions.
-As we age the neuroplasticity (or malleability) of the brain, that helps us compensate for certain disorders in the body, begins to decrease.
-The central nervous system and peripheral nervous system control the functions of the body and like a car or even computer require some degree of maintenance.
+The hypothalamus is thought to be the area of the brain that regulates thirst, hunger, sex, and other functions.
+As we age the neuroplasticity (or malleability) of the brain, which helps us compensate for certain disorders in the body, begins to decrease.
+The central nervous system and peripheral nervous system control the functions of the body and like a car or even a computer requires some degree of maintenance.